CitrineInformatics/community-tools/web_ui_examples/06_machine_learning.md

 ![Model settings](fig/55_model_settings.png "Model settings")

-Under **Model Settings**, you will find the parameters used to fit the [lolo RF](https://github.com/CitrineInformatics/lolo) model.
+Under **Model Settings**, you will find the parameters used to fit the [Lolo RF](https://github.com/CitrineInformatics/lolo) model.
 All of these settings are chosen automatically (internally) to give the best performance, and the two that we want to highlight in particular are:
 * **Jackknife uncertainty estimation**: When set to *true*, this means the [jackknife method](http://jmlr.org/papers/volume15/wager14a/wager14a.pdf) is used to estimate the variance, and thereby uncertainty, in the RF estimators.
 * **Cross-validation folds**: [Cross validation](https://towardsdatascience.com/cross-validation-70289113a072) (CV) is an important technique in machine learning to determine model hyper-parameters and assess model effectiveness for extrapolation. *k*-fold CV refers to splitting the data into *k* groups, training on *k-1* groups, validating on the last group, and repeating this validation *k* times for each group left out.